cjber/overture-uk/README.md

 2. `pip install -f requirements.txt` or equivalent; e.g. This projects uses `pdm` so `pdm install` will work.

 3. Run `dvc init` (if `.dvc` is missing)

+4. Create the output data directory: `mkdir -p data/processed data/raw`

+_**NOTE:** Downloading the Overture data will take a long time, and it will appear like nothing is happening.
+To verify that the data is still being downloaded you can look inside the `data/raw` directory_

 ### Replicate UK results